DaniiTheFox/WolfChat/README.md

-# A game about wolvwes :D
+# A game about wolves :D

 So... as pony town became closed source and custom servers are not allowed anymore I decided to make this alternative version with wolves owo, So anyone can create a game